Israel admits bombing suspected Syrian nuclear reactor in 2007, warns Iran

 JERUSALEM (Reuters) - Israel for the first time admitted that it bombed a suspected Syrian nuclear reactor in 2007 and said on Wednesday the strike should be a warning to Iran that it would not be allowed to develop nuclear weapons.

-The Israeli military released previously classified cockpit footage, photographs and intelligence documents about its Sept.
+The military released previously classified cockpit footage, photographs and intelligence documents about its Sept.
 6, 2007, air strike on the Al-Kubar facility near Deir al-Zor in eastern Syria.

-It said the reactor was being built with help from North Korea and the facility had been months away from activation.
+It said the reactor was being constructed with help from North Korea and had been months away from activation.
+Amos Yadlin, Israel’s military intelligence chief at the time, said on Israel Radio that even with a functioning reactor, it would have taken Syria years to build a nuclear weapon.

 Reuters has been unable to immediately verify the Israeli material.

 Israel’s decision to go public comes after repeated calls in recent months by Prime Minister Benjamin Netanyahu for the United States and international community to take tougher action on Iran, Syria’s ally.

+Netanyahu said on Wednesday Israel was determined to prevent its enemies from obtaining nuclear weapons.

+“The Israeli government, the Israel Defense Forces and the Mossad prevented Syria from developing nuclear capability.
+They are worthy of full praise for this.
+Israel’s policy was and remains consistent - to prevent our enemies from arming themselves with nuclear weapons,” Netanyahu wrote on Twitter.

-Israel’s intelligence minister, Israel Katz, said on Twitter: “The (2007) operation and its success made clear that Israel will never allow nuclear weaponry to be in the hands of those who threaten its existence - Syria then, and Iran today.”
+Intelligence minister, Israel Katz, said earlier on Twitter: “The (2007) operation and its success made clear that Israel will never allow nuclear weaponry to be in the hands of those who threaten its existence - Syria then, and Iran today.”

-The Israeli military described in detail events leading up to the night of Sept 5-6, 2007, in which, it said, eight warplanes, F-16s and F-15s, carried out the mission after taking off from the Ramon and Hatzerim air bases and flying to Deir al-Zor region, 450 km northwest of Damascus.
-Eighteen tonnes of munitions were dropped on the site, it said.

-In his 2010 memoir “Decision Points,” former U.S. President George W. Bush disclosed that he discussed intelligence about the Syrian facility with then Israeli Prime Minister Ehud Olmert before it was destroyed but did not give him the green light for the raid.

 Iran, which says its nuclear program has only peaceful aims, signed a 2015 deal under which it accepted curbs on its nuclear program in return for sanctions relief.
 U.S. President Donald Trump and Netanyahu have both been critical of the deal.

+They flew to Deir al-Zor region, 450 km (270 miles) northwest of Damascus, and dropped 18 tonnes of munitions on the site, it said.

+Yadlin said Israel decided at the time against acknowledging the raid on the reactor so as not to provoke Syrian President Bashar al-Assad into retaliating.
+“No core.
+No war,” Yadlin said about Israel’s goal.

-The Israeli military declassified internal “top secret” intelligence reports, in Hebrew, some of them partly redacted.
+The Israeli military on Wednesday declassified internal “top secret” intelligence reports, in Hebrew, some of them partly redacted.

 One, dated March 30, 2007, said: “Syria has set up, within its territory, a nuclear reactor for the production of plutonium, through North Korea, which according to an (initial) worst-case assessment is liable to be activated in approximately another year.
 To our assessment [REDACTED] secretive and orderly [REDACTED] for achieving a nuclear weapon.”